BernardQuatermass/exim-wiki/SRS0-and-SRS1---External-Email-Redirection-using-Exim-Internals-ONLY.md

 Add SRS macros below this as follows:
 ```
 .ifdef USE_SRS
-#  The SRS Secret that's been generated for signing SRS-rewritten addresses
+#  The SRS Secret that's been generated for signing SRS-rewritten addresses.
+# **Please replace this with your own**
 SRS_SECRET      = myrandomsecretforsrs

 # The number of characters to extract from the computed hash and include within the SRS-rewritten address.
 # 10 plays well with most MTA's
 SRS_HASH_LENGTH = 10

 # The modulus at which the age (in days) wraps around.
 0xfff = 4095 days = ~11 years
 SRS_AGE_MODULUS = 0xfff

 # The maximum age (in days) of a valid SRS-rewritten address.
 Messages arriving for addresses older than this
 # will be rejected.
 10 days is my setting, but feel free to change this.
 SRS_MAX_AGE     = 10

 #
 .endif
 ```